subsquid/docs/docs/tutorials/create-an-ethereum-processing-squid.md

 The business logic to process these contract is basic, and that is on purpose since the Tutorial aims show a simple case, highlighting the changes a developer would typically apply to the template, removing unnecessary complexity.

 In this example  we will be connecting to the [Ethereum mainnet](https://ethereum.org/en/developers/docs/networks/#ethereum-mainnet) and the final objective will be to show the tokens that are part of the contract, who owns them and every time they have been transfered.

+If you want to look at the end result, or inspect the code, the project of this tutorial is available at [this repository](https://github.com/subsquid/subsquid-ethereum-tutorial-example).

 ## Pre-requisites